bitext/customer-support-llm-chatbot-training-dataset/README.md

   - end_offset: the ending position of the entity
   - category: the high-level semantic category for the intent
   - tags: different tags that reflect the types of language variations expressed in the utterance
+  - response_type: identifier for tracking the composition, and version of chatbot responses.
   - response: an example expected response from the chatbot

 The dataset contains tags that reflect different language phenomena like colloquial or offensive language.
 So if an utterance for intent “cancel_order” contains the “COLLOQUIAL” tag, the utterance will express an informal language variation like: “can u cancel my order”